siderolabs/talos/website/content/v1.15/reference/cli.md

 ### Options

 ```
+      --digest string   expected digest of the contents as <algorithm>:<hex>, e.g. sha256:2345cdef... (sha256 and sha512); the upload is refused unless the contents match it
   -h, --help            help for upload
       --name string     name of the file within the library (defaults to the base name of <filename>)
       --overwrite       replace a file of the same name if it already exists
 ```

 ### Options inherited from parent commands